NoamYehuda/Notes-App/README.md

 If you want to download this file you need to run "npm install" to get the node modules folder.

 This Notes App was crated with JavaScript, HTML, CSS, Webpack, Babel.

+Project I did as part of "The Modern JavaScript Bootcamp" course at udemy.